Carrot Cake Cookies

 - Preheat the oven to 350˚F. Line a large baking sheet with parchment paper.

-- Sift together the flour, cinnamon, ginger, nutmeg, salt and baking soda.
+- Sift together the flour, cinnamon, ginger, nutmeg, salt, and baking soda.
 Set aside.

-- To the bowl of a stand mixer fitted with the paddle attachment, add butter and brown sugar.
+- To the bowl of a stand mixer fitted with the paddle attachment, add the butter and brown sugar.
 Cream at medium speed for 2 minutes, or until combined.
-Add applesauce and mix until combined.
+Add the applesauce and mix until combined.

 - Beat in the egg and vanilla for 1 minute.
 Add the dry ingredients to the bowl and mix at low speed for about 30 seconds, or until only a few streaks of flour remain.